ouspg/CompSec/Lab6_Digital_forensics/README.md

 Your task is next:
 * Recover RTF and PDF documents (4 of them total) and all of the content of them.
-  * You must independently utilize your skills and creativity to unencrypt PDF document content
+  * You must independently utilize your skills, creativity and hints from memory dump to decrypt PDF document content
 * Raw disk image can be found from TBA

 #### Hints and links

-Carve out deleted documents from disk and proceed your task as you find small hints in them.
-Good luck.
+Carve out deleted documents from disk and proceed on your task as you see fit.

 Useful tools
 * `foremost`, common tool for finding information inside files